Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Materials and methods

-NitroScape was applied to model the nitrogen cycle in a simplified virtual landscape (Figure \ref{fig:Landscape}) of 300 ha corresponding to an intensive rural area with a succession of maize and wheat crops in a checkerboard distribution (125 ha each crop), pig farming facilities (2 separate buildings, 1 ha each) and unmanaged ecosystems (four plots, scattered along the landscape and comprising 48 ha in total).
+NitroScape was applied to simulate the nitrogen cascade and $N_r$ losses on a simplified theoretical landscape (Fig. \ref{fig:Landscape}) of 300 ha corresponding to an intensive rural area with a succession of maize and wheat crops in a checkerboard distribution (125 ha each crop), pig farming buildings (two separate buildings, one ha each) and unmanaged grasslands (five plots scattered within the landscape and comprising 48 ha in total).
+Each square of the checkerboard was a set of grid cells whose size corresponded to the horizontal spatial resolution of the model.
+For instance, when the horizontal resolution of the model was 25 m x 25 m, the landscape was represented as a checkerboard of 10 x 10 squares, each square being represented by 7 x 7 grid cells.
 Topography was characterized by a linear slope with a gradient of 50 m between the highest and the lowest parts of the landscape.
 Meteorology was characterized by humid climatic conditions and little temperature contrasts.
-Meteorological data used for the simulation were measured with a meteorological station located on the Kervidy-Naizin catchment ($48^{\circ}01$’N, $2^{\circ}83$'O) between 2007 and 2011.
-Atmospheric dispersion was not taken into account in the current simulations.
-Further specifications on the model and the virtual landscape can be found in \citet{duretz2011nitroscape}.
+Meteorological data used for simulations were measured with a meteorological station located on the Kervidy-Naizin catchment (Brittany, $48^{\circ}01$’N, $2^{\circ}83$'O) between 2007 and 2011.
+Atmospheric dispersion, transfer and deposition were not taken into account in this exploratory study since running the atmospheric component of NitroScape is very time-consuming.
+Further specifications on the NitroScape model and the theoretical landscape can be found in \citet{duretz2011nitroscape}.

-Simulations were carried out on daily time steps over a five-year period, starting from January 1st, 2007.
-Simulation outcomes were kept for the sensitivity analysis after an initialization period of two years.
-Daily outcomes were sampled from the catchment outflow and monthly outcomes were sampled throughout the landscape.
-Spatial outcomes described the local state of the model compartments and local fluxes between compartments with a resolving power set by the model horizontal resolution.
+Simulations were performed at a daily time step and integrated over a five-year period, starting from January 1$^{st}$, 2007.
+The first two years of simulation were used for model initialization and the sensitivity analysis used the results provided by the last three years of simulation only.
+Daily outputs were sampled from the variables simulated at the catchment outlet and monthly outputs were sampled from results obtained at different locations within the landscape.